-Otto Environmental Systems North America, Governor’s Award of Excellence.
-This leading manufacturer of residential and commercial plastic waste containers opened its U.S. headquarters in Charlotte in 1988, where it now employs more than 300 people.
+Otto Environmental Systems North America – Governor’s Award of Excellence: This manufacturer of residential and commercial plastic waste containers opened its U.S. headquarters in Charlotte in 1988, where it now employs more than 300 people.

-Revlon Consumer Products Corporation, Top Large Business Exporter.
-Revlon, a well-known manufacturer of cosmetics, hair color and other beauty products, has its largest manufacturing plant in Oxford.
+Revlon Consumer Products Corp. – Top Large Business Exporter: Revlon, a well-known manufacturer of cosmetics, hair color and other beauty products, has its largest manufacturing plant in Oxford.

 Posted February 13, 2020